jyr274/my-first-repo/README.md

 # my-first-repo
 🎮 I like to play video games, ask me about them!

 💅 I am a part Nail Technician

-💬 I learned python and
+💬 I learned python and currently learning object oriented